Dessert Recipe: Grilled Figs with Honeyed Mascarpone

 Post Image

-Love figs?
-Then you’ll love this dessert.
-But you’re the easy type.
+Do you love figs?
+Then you’ll love this easy dessert.
+But you’re that type.
 This dessert is really meant for people who can’t quite get the fuss over fresh figs — people who live in places where the only figs around are weak and watery, pale imitations of what they should be.
 This recipe will banish all that disappointment — these figs are caramelized, smoky, dark — and rich.

 (Image credit: Apartment Therapy)